nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

    than others, you can select `Adaptive Scaling`.
 Dask Gateway will automatically scale the number of workers (spinning up new workers or shutting down unused ones) depending on the computational border. `Adaptive Scaling` is a safe way to prevent running out of memory, while not burning excess resources.

+   For this tutorial, we suggest trying the Adaptive Scaling feature.
+   In the Gateway Cluster UI, set the minimum value to 1 worker and maximum to 5 workers, and click on the `Adapt` button.

    You may also notice a link to the Dask Dashboard in this interface.
 We'll discuss this in a later section.